makinacorpus/DbToolsBundle/docs/content/anonymization/internals.md

 Generating this kind of queries is quiet complexe and mostly impossible without a complete and robust SQL query builder.

 Our first thought was to use [the DBAL Query builder](https://www.doctrine-project.org/projects/doctrine-dbal/en/4.0/reference/query-builder.html#sql-query-builder).
-But while it is very robust, it lacks many features.
-Features such as update with join which are essential for our use case.
+But, while it is very robust, it lacks many features.
+Features such as update with join, which are essential for our use case.

 Instead, we have decided to re-use one of our tool: the [php-query-builder](https://php-query-builder.readthedocs.io/en/stable).